Red Claw Crab Care Guide: Not a Freshwater Crab (Despite What the Store Says)

 Common Health Issues

-Red Claw Crabs are usually quite robust and can resist illnesses if their habitat is taken care of.
+Red Claw Crabs are quite robust and can resist illnesses if their habitat is taken care of.
 Yet, they may still contract certain health problems due to overcrowding, inferior water quality, or inadequate tank upkeep.
-Common ailments that Red Claw Crabs endure include bacterial/fungal infections, as well as parasites (though rare), which can be avoided by attending to the environment in a correct way.
+Common ailments that Red Claw Crabs endure include bacterial/fungal infections, as well as parasites (though rare), which is avoided by attending to the environment in a correct way.

 For this reason, it’s important for those keeping a Red Claw Crab to understand how best to maintain an optimal atmosphere so that these aquatic creatures remain disease-free.
 By prioritizing cleanliness within the aqua system as well as monitoring density levels among other aspects like pH balance etc., happy, healthy Red Claws will most definitely result!